SevWren/unwanted-twitch/README.md

 ## Updates/Changelog

 This forked repository includes performance optimizations to the `directory.js` file, specifically designed to improve the extension's handling of dynamic content loading on pages like `https://www.twitch.tv/directory/category/games-demos`.
 Below is a detailed changelog of the modifications made, highlighting the differences from the original repository:

+**April 24, 2025**

+*   **Added date string to export filename in `blacklist.js`**: The export filename now includes the current date in the format `day-month-year`.
+*   **Optimized blacklist import/export in `blacklist.js`**: Improved the import and export functionality for blacklists, including error handling and user feedback.
+*   **Updated storage size limits in `README.md`**: Clarified the storage size limits for cloud synchronization and local storage.
+*   **Improved performance in `directory.js`**: Implemented various performance optimizations, including debounced scroll event handling, batched DOM updates, and optimized selectors.

 **April 18, 2025**
 - **Debounced Scroll Event Handling**: Added debouncing to the `onScroll` function to reduce the frequency of filtering operations during rapid scrolling, preventing performance bottlenecks.